Software Engineer Resume (CV): The Definitive Guide (Updated for 2021)

 For example, if you have completed a bootcamp or course in technical skills such as Java, PHP or C#, add this to your qualifications.

 2. Leaning into your specialisation: As technological areas like virtual reality, artificial intelligence, and big data constantly evolve, it helps to distinguish an area/s of expertise in your resume.
 If you have a specialization, lean into it.
 This can help employers put their confidence in specific parts of your skills and be more sure that you are an appropriate fit.
-Here are some example of areas of specialisation in software engineering:
+Here are some examples of areas of specialisation in software engineering:

 • Games and entertainment systems: Designing applications or software that can be used in games

-• Digital or embedded systems: Software engineers can specialise in computer systems that have a dedicated functions in a larger mechanical or electrical system
+• Digital or embedded systems: Software engineers can specialise in computer systems that have dedicated functions in a larger mechanical or electrical system

 • Networking and distributed systems: Skills involving expertise in network architecture, application layers and network security